 - Liquid Web is very confident in its ability to keep your site alive and well all the time.
 It’s so confident that you get a 100% SLA guarantee in place.
 More so, if the site happens to be down at any time, you’ll be compensated 10 times the amount of downtime.

-- Lastly, if you’d like to sell hosting services to your clients, Liquid Web offers 3 reseller plans priced from $99/mo up to $259/mo.
+- Lastly, if you’d like to sell hosting services to your clients, Liquid Web allows doing so even on its VPS plans.

 In short, Liquid Web has many useful tools that can help you run and perfect your site easier.

-Now looking at the options, Liquid Web offers 4 standard VPS plans priced from $15/mo to $95/mo.
+Now looking at the options, Liquid Web offers 4 standard VPS plans priced from $15.00/month to $95.00/month.
 However, you can also get the “bundle” option of each plan by paying a little extra.
 This gets you additional features like a premium business email, a free 100GB backup quota, and web server protection.

 Back to the standard plans.
 Regardless of which one you choose, all of them include 10TB of bandwidth, DDoS protection, a firewall, and monitoring.
 You also get to choose which control panel you’d like to use.